-1. If you decide to join, only stay for as long as it's fun.
+Keep it fun.
+If you decide to join, only stay for as long as it's enjoyable.

-4. Don’t expect to get extra social shares unless you are promoting a money-making scheme.
+Beware of scams.
+You're unlikely to get extra social shares unless you're promoting a money-making scheme.

-5. Don’t allow yourself to be bullied by other members of the site.
+Don’t allow yourself to be bullied.
+Other site members can turn on newbies; don't let yourself get intimidated.
 There's a blocking button.
 Use it.